A Self-Improving Home Agent That Knows Where You Are

 Closing

-The short version of all of this: a home agent is a different shape of problem from a chat-window session, at least for the way I want to use one.
-The architecture has to reflect that.
-A place for capabilities to live that isn't coupled to the reasoning loop.
-A message fabric that treats presence, time, and process events as first-class and lets any client — whether it's a speaker bolted to the kitchen wall or the phone in my pocket — participate with a tiny contract.
-A reasoning layer that consumes ambient context without growing a transcript.
-A trust model that makes full autonomy safe by default, rather than bolting safety on after the fact.
-And if I want the thing to keep being useful over years rather than hours, it has to be able to grow its own hands.
+The short version: a home agent is a fundamentally different problem from a chat-window session, at least for the way I want to use one, and the architecture has to reflect that.
+Capabilities need somewhere to live that isn't coupled to the reasoning loop.
+The message fabric has to treat presence, time, and process events as first-class, and let any client join in with a tiny contract, whether it's a speaker bolted to the kitchen wall or the phone in my pocket.
+The reasoning layer has to consume ambient context without growing a transcript, and the trust model has to make full autonomy safe by default instead of bolting safety on afterward.
+And if I want the thing to stay useful over years rather than hours, it has to be able to grow its own capabilities.

 The first time I tried this I just didn't have the tools.
 This time I think I do.
 I'll post again when everything's running in its permanent home and I can wander around the house talking to it.